 Will D.C. charge a fee for my request?

 There is no charge for filing a request.

-Requests that are in the public interest (“serving the general public”) are also eligible for full or partial waiver.
-If you that box, the portal asks (without explanation) for your reasons.
-You can explain factors such as these (taken from DOJ guidance on similar federal law): how the subject of the request concerns the operations or activities of the government (not just private or personal business); how the records are likely to contribute to public understanding of government operations or activities and the significance of that contribution; any commercial interest you have in the request and how the public interest outweighs any such commercial interest.
+- Requests that are in the public interest.
+Requests where the information will primarily benefit the general public are also eligible for full or partial waiver.
+To support a public interest fee waiver, a requester should address factors such as these (taken from DOJ guidance on similar federal law): how the subject of the request concerns the operations or activities of the government (not just private or personal business); how the records are likely to contribute to public understanding of government operations or activities and the significance of that contribution (your ability to actually make use of the records to benefit the public); that you have no commercial interest in the request and so the public interest predominates.

 How can I research the law and D.C. agency processing?

 The D.C.
 Court of Appeals decides what D.C. law means if a FOIA requester or D.C. agency appeals a losing decision in Superior Court.
 Appeals usually take several years and require legal help for legal briefs and oral argument, so they are expensive.
 There are only a few dozen opinions on D.C.
 FOIA appeals since the law’s inception in 1977.
 But where D.C. and federal FOI law are similar, the courts here rely on federal court opinions.
 That provides a lot of research material for anyone puzzling out what the law means, since there’s a half-century of cases at all levels of the federal courts interpreting federal FOIA.